shlomiassaf/tdm/README.md

 With `@tdm/angular-http` Model classes become Resource much like in angular 1 `ng-resource` but now with full typescript Type support for model properties, methods and Active record methods.

+> This is an Active record implementation, you can also go pure and use a DAO leaving your models clean.

 ```ts
 @HttpResource({